icmx/just-monorepo/HOWTO.md

 └── package.json
 ```

-Each sub-package is just a sub-directory of `packages` directory with its own `package.json`:
+Each sub-package is just a subdirectory with its own `package.json`:

 ```json
 {